ph-u/CMEE_ph-u/Week01/readme.md

 ## Guides

-Multiple scripts were coded and introduced below according to scripts' alphabetical order.
+Multiple scripts were coded and introduced below in filename alphabetical order.

 ### Code/CompileLaTeX.sh